sevagas/macro_pack/README.md

         Help for template usage: macro_pack.exe -t help

-    -G, --generated=OUTPUT_FILE_PATH.
+    -G, --generate=OUTPUT_FILE_PATH.
 Generates a file containing the macro.
 Will guess the format based on extension.
         Supported extensions are: vba, vbs, hta, doc, docm, xls, xlsm, pptm, vsd, vsdm.
         Note: Apart from vba which is a text files, all other requires Windows OS with right MS Office application installed.